markjprice/cs12dotnet8/docs/errata/improvements.md

 Instead of just warning that the reader will learn more about LINQ queries in the next chapter, it would be better for the reader if some of the key behaviors of LINQ are made at various points throughout this section.
 In the next edition, I will make the following improvements...

 > **LINQ to Entities** (aka **LINQ to EF Core**) is a LINQ provider that converts a LINQ query into SQL to execute against the database.
 You can write a LINQ query built up over many C# statements.
-You can discover the equivalent SQL statement without executing the query against the database.
-Only when the query is enumerated using `foreach`, or you call a method like `ToArray` or `ToList` on the LINQ query, will you trigger executing the query against the database.
+You can discover the equivalent SQL statement without executing the query against the database by calling `ToQueryString`.
 This is known as **deferred execution**.
+Only when the query is enumerated using `foreach`, or you call a method like `ToArray` or `ToList` on the LINQ query, will you trigger executing the query against the database and the results are returned to your code.
+This is known as **materialization**.

 On Page 545, in the code, I will add some comments, as shown in the following code:
 ```cs